inet-framework/inet/showcases/tsn/streamfiltering/tokenbucket/doc/index.rst

    :end-before: SingleRateTwoColorMeter
    :language: ini

-We use a single rate two color meter for both streams.
+We use a single rate two-color meter for both streams.
 This meter contains a single token bucket and has two parameters: committed information rate and committed burst size.
 Packets are labeled green or red by the meter, and red packets are dropped by the filter.